Our 2017 line-up!

 “Traditional Honduran music with Rhumbas, Los Lobos inspired rock, and south of the border soul.
 Baran has made a record that feels right at home as a summer sound-track for Chicago’s eclectic Latin neighborhoods.”
 (Illinois Entertainer)

-Robert and Gigi Monday July 10th Noon Brown Bag
+Bob and Andrea Teer Monday July 10th Noon Brown Bag

 The Sea the Sea Monday July 10th 7 pm

-an Upstate New York based indie folk-pop duo-band featuring what Huffington Post calls, “Two of the loveliest male-female voices you might ever hear this or any other year.”
+Upstate New York based indie folk-pop duo-band featuring what Huffington Post calls, “Two of the loveliest male-female voices you might ever hear this or any other year.”
 Their 2014 debut release, Love We Are We Love, received praise from NPR, American Songwriter, and No Depression, among others, gathering nearly 10 million streams on Spotify.
 The animated video for their song "Waiting" sparked viral interest including Buzzfeed, Pitchfork, and inclusion at the international TED 2015 conference.
 Mountain Stage host Larry Groce calls them "ready to take their place among the best young male/female duos now performing."
 Their 2016 release, the six-song EP In the Altogether, recently earned features by Apple Music including Best of the Week and A-List Singer/Songwriter.
+The Sea the Sea will be performing a full band show with Steve Struss on drums and percussion and Cara May Gorman on backing vocals and percussion.

 Mollie O'Brien & Rich Moore-Monday July 10th 8:30 pm